Warmth of Your Eyes

 "Warmth of Your Eyes" is a song written by American singer-songwriter Billie Hughes.
-It was recorded by Lazarus on the band's debut eponymous Lazarus album and released as a single in 1972 by Bearsville Records, distributed by Warner Bros.
+The song was produced by Peter Yarrow, of Peter, Paul and Mary, and Phil Ramone and released in 1972 as a single by Lazarus on the band's debut eponymous Lazarus album by Bearsville Records, distributed by Warner Bros.
 Records Inc.

-The song was produced by Peter Yarrow, of Peter, Paul and Mary, and Phil Ramone.
+“Warmth of Your Eyes” became a popular processional wedding song and cover song in the ‘70s.

+Inspiration and writing

+Lazarus leader, Billie Hughes, was responsible for the musical composition and lyrics for “Warmth of Your Eyes”.

+The Rock columnist Jim Davis described the song as “liturgical”, quoting from the lyrics “And when we’re living in the holy church of Jesus, I can look into your eyes and you in mind and we will know and maybe show he didn’t live in vain” and writing “the feeling is stronger than any emotion that a traditional church hymn ever drew out of me.”

+Critical reception

 Billboard, October 23, 1971, gave the eponymous Lazarus album a Special Merit Pick with "Warmth of Your Eyes" cited as one of the best cuts, describing "honesty in the lyrics and optimism in the chords".
 Bruce Eder of AllMusic described the sound of the band's songs as "acoustic rock with minimal amplification and lots of harmony vocals".

 “Warmth of Your Eyes" was a Billboard Recommended Pick, May 6, 1972.
 Billboard Picks and Plays reported airplay.

+The Austin American called the sound of Lazarus a “special brand of gospel-folk music” citing “Warmth of Your Eyes” as the “strong cut on the LP”.

+Jeffrie Jones for Thousand Oaks Star called it a “contemporary song” citing a recent cover version and live performance by “Salt River” choir ensemble.

+Bruce Kirkland of The Toronto Star described the songs as “religiously inspired” with “haunting melodic beauty and almost naïve approach to life, with emphasis on happiness through love” and characterizing “Warmth of Your Eyes” as “gentle”.

 Credits and personnel

 Credits are adapted from the album's liner notes.